Nano950/Nano950/README.md

 - 👋 Hi, I’m Dakota
-- 👀 I’m interested in machine learning and AI, game, app, and web development
+- 👀 I’m interested in machine learning and AI, game, VR, and web development
 - 🌱 I’m currently learning Javascript, and Python
 - 💞️ I’m looking to collaborate on ... n/a
 - 📫 How to reach me: dakotahanks1020@gmail.com